CornellPhysicsWiki/cornellphysicswiki.github.io/experiences/research_industry.md

 # Research and Industry Experiences

 For those who plan to continue Physics research into graduate school, research as an undergrad is essential, as colleges are looking that you already have experience in the field.
-There are many ways to get into research, we have many links below to programs that provide opportunities, and another popular way of getting research is to just email professors whose research you find interesting.
-Having industry experience and summer programs are also very helpful.
+There are many ways to get into research.
+We have many links below to programs that provide opportunities for research.
+Another way of getting research is to directly email professors whose research you find interesting.
+Having experiences from industry and summer programs is also very helpful.

 ## Cornell Opportunities

+Areas of research at Cornell that are of interest to physics students are listed by category in the [Areas of Study](/areas_of_study.html) page.

 Here is a presentation providing a general overview of getting into research, including a template for emailing professors: [Getting Involved in Research](https://docs.google.com/presentation/d/1T_JWGTbslsuo953fDwLijQ_krZxoutNPhexjozLt3G8/edit?usp=sharing)